A Valentine’s Day list of books that celebrate family love and wholesome romance.

-Lord Peter Whimsey series by Dorothy Sayers.
-Mystery lovers know about Lord Peter Whimsey, but there’s no rule against mixing genres, and Peter’s courtship of Harriet Vane is one of the great novelistic love stories of all time.
+Lord Peter Wimsey series by Dorothy Sayers.
+Mystery lovers know about Lord Peter Wimsey, but there’s no rule against mixing genres, and Peter’s courtship of Harriet Vane is one of the great novelistic love stories of all time.

 Stepping Heavenward by Elizabeth Prentiss.
 This semi-autobiographical story follows a young lady from the age of sixteen to her emergence as a woman of substance and spiritual maturity.

 Queen’s Thief series by Megan Whalen Turner.
 One of our favorite series ever, the story involves complex characters in an unfolding plot set in an imaginary place and time reminiscent of Ancient Greece.
 Palace intrigue takes center stage but the romantic relationships that develop are deep and satisfying.

 The Sherwood Ring by Elizabeth Marie Pope.
 Four ghosts from Revolutionary War days teach a lonely young woman about romance, in this light-hearted story that mixes guerilla warfare, espionage, and sleeping draughts in the wine.